 While the Shanghai Maglev train is a way to travel between Shanghai Pudong International Airport and the city, it’s not the only important train you need to know about in Shanghai.
 To travel efficiently around China, you’ll need to familiarize yourself with bullet trains using our Chinese bullet train guide.

 Bullet trains are extremely convenient, but there’s a lot you need to know before you ride one.
 That’s where this bullet train guide will come in handy.
 In this guide, we will break down how to book your ticket, where to catch these trains, pricing information, seating class info, and facts about the train itself.
-This is the Chinese Bullet Train Guide: Shanghai Edition.
+I’ve already taken a ride on KTX Bullet trains, and in this article, I’m also covering the Chinese Bullet Train Guide: Shanghai Edition.

 Bullet trains are an incredible feat of engineering.
 They are high-speed trains that make traveling between distant cities quick and easy.
 The bullet trains in China can travel at speeds up to 217 mph (350 km/h) and connect a whopping 550 cities around the country.
 With over 18,000 miles of rail in the country, China is home to the largest high-speed rail network in the world.

 A trip that would take you a half-day or more in a car takes just a fraction of that time on the bullet train.
 For example, the 819-mile journey between Shanghai and Beijing is a roughly 12.5-hour drive.
 Compare that to the bullet train, which takes just 4.5 hours to travel between the two cities.

 And because flying requires you to check-in and go through security checkpoints, the bullet train will also get you to many destinations faster than a plane would.

 Even though Chinese bullet trains are remarkably fast, they are also very safe.
 Booking rides between cities is also very reasonably priced.
 And because bullet trains aren’t subject to traffic- or weather-related delays, they’re always reliable and punctual.